Lara Logan: War correspondence in Afghanistan and Iraq

+Other media organizations

 Logan left CBS News in August 2018.
-The following year, she joined the Sinclair Broadcast Group on a temporary basis, as a correspondent reporting on the United States-Mexico border.
+The following year, she joined the Sinclair Broadcast Group on a temporary basis, as a correspondent reporting on the United States–Mexico border.

 In October 2022, Logan was banned from right-wing television network Newsmax for what the network described as "reprehensible statements" during an interview where she said that "the open [United States-Mexico] border is Satan’s way of taking control of the world through all of these people who are his stooges and his servants ...
 You know, the ones who want us eating insects, cockroaches and that while they dine on the blood of children?"